mkeke/2021-slide-puzzle/readme.md

 <img src="assets/images/preview.png" />

-Complete the puzzle by clicking on a tile and moving it into the free space.
+Solve the puzzle by clicking on a tile and moving it into the free space.
 Keyboard navigation is possible with the arrow keys.
 Click the animated gear to reveal/hide options.

 The options are:
-- select preferred grid (3x3, 4x4 or 5x5 tiles)
+- select grid (3x3, 4x4 or 5x5 tiles)
-- restart (keeping the current picture)
+- restart game (keeping the current picture)
-- shuffle (select a random picture)
+- shuffle game (select a random picture)
-- upload your own image (jpg, png, gif) or take a picture (mobile)
+- upload image (jpg, png, gif) or take a picture (mobile)

 On desktop you can even drag-drop a custom image onto the game.

 Uploaded images are not stored anywhere.
 They are only visible in your browser as long as you play the game.

-This game was developed during October 2021, inspired by devtober.
-THe devtober log is below. https://itch.io/jam/devtober-2021

 # Thoughts about devtober

-kult å ha et press på seg
-merker det litt i kvaliteten på koden. skulle gjerne perfeksjonert ting litt mer, siden det er et koseprosjekt. ambisjon om å kode litt hver dag. fant raskt ut at det går ikke, family man og jobb og andre ting.
-Men å få koda litt hver uke er mer realistisk, og det er et prinsipp jeg har hatt med tidligere spill (linker!).
-Litt hver uke, og da får man masse "dødtid" til å tenke og gruble på algoritmer og veie for og imot ulike beslutninger.
+This game was developed during October 2021, inspired by the devtober initiative (https://itch.io/jam/devtober-2021).
+It was a fun experience, and really satisfying to complete the goal on time.

+Working with a deadline is useful.
+The beauty of a spare-time project is having the time to experiment and perfecting the details.
+The trick is to find the right balance.
+The time limit was perhaps a bit too narrow this time.
+Or perhaps the project was a bit too ambitious?

+The devtober ambition is to code a little every day.
+My ambition is to get a fair amount done every week.
+The point is really to have an ongoing process.
+On days without coding I sometimes think and plan and dream of the next steps.

+Prior to this, it's been many months without a real gamedev project.
+Devtober has kickstarted this routine again.
+Thanks, devtober!

 # TODOs

-Further development of this game should include the following features:
+The time is up.
+However, possible further development of this game should include the following features:

-- On desktop the user should be able to show/hide the options and navigate through the different buttons.
+- On desktop, it should be possible to show/hide the options and navigate through the different buttons with the keyboard.

 - When uploading an image, there should be a process indicator.

+- All magic numbers should originate from a config object.

+- The functions should have more comments

 # Devtober log